Templateo - Website Templates

 If you are expecting huge digg traffic on a page, cache that page directly.
 Directly cached files are files created directly off where your blog lives.
 Lets assume that you have a uri http://www.yourblog.com/game/ and you are expecting huge traffic from digg.
 You can enter either http://www.yourblog.com/game/ or /game/ in the box.
 Click on update direct page.
 Next time when an anonymous visitor will visit your site, cached file will be generated.

-20 Tips and Tricks to Speed-Up Your Wordpress Blog | Image 12
+20 Tips and Tricks to Speed-Up Your WordPress Blog | Image 12

 As you can see this plugin is little complex to set but the results are wonderful.
 Install it and please share your experience with us.